All Products

 GRANT Label 4 ON TABLE sale_detail TO ROLE Worker;

-Revoke the access permissions on data that has a high sensitivity level from a role
+Revoke permissions to access high-sensitivity data from a role

-You can revoke the access permissions on data that has a high sensitivity level from a role.
-After you revoke such access permissions from a role, the data access level of the role is not affected.
+You can revoke the permissions to access high-sensitivity data from a role.
+The permission level of the role itself is not affected.

 REVOKE Label ON TABLE <table_name> [(<column_list>)] FROM ROLE <role_name>;